clef-men/article_tmc/popl25-author-response.md

 -  We provide further scholarship evidence on the fact that this is the first use of Simuliris to prove a program transformation / compiler pass.
-(Namely, we quote a recent public message by Robbert Krebbers claiming that no existing published work does this.)
+(Namely, we quote a recent public discussion with Michael Sammler and Robbert Krebbers claiming that no existing published work does this.)

--  In response to the suggestions for alternative proof methods in reviews A and C, we point out that the proof that the source and transformed programs are related in our program logic is in fact rather simple, it is an induction on the source term (inverting on the relational definition of the transformation) that applies a few relevant rules of the program logic in each case.
+-  In response to the suggestions for alternative proof methods in reviews A and C, we point out that the proof that the source and transformed programs are related in our program logic (Lemmas 7.1 and 7.2) is in fact relatively simple, a double induction that applies a few relevant rules of the program logic in each case.

-   We believe that the complexity of alternative proofs should be compared to that part of our work, as the rest is independent from the TMC transformation and would already be present in, say, a pre-existing verified compiler using our general methodology.
+   We believe that the complexity of alternative proofs should be compared to these Lemmas 7.1 and 7.2.
+The rest is independent from the TMC transformation and would already be present in, say, a pre-existing verified compiler using our general methodology.